-This CD includes helpful guided exercises to get you started with your own meditation practice.
-I have used it personally and in my clinical practice as an example of different ways to practice mindfulness.
+His CD’s include helpful guided exercises to get you started with your own meditation practice.
+I have used them personally and in my clinical practice as an example of different ways to practice mindfulness.

 Are you interested in hosting a mindfulness workshop for your team or work setting?
 I have coached education, healthcare and other professionals on how to use mindfulness to manage stress and improve employees’ overall well being.
 Burnout and compassion fatigue are a major contributor to missed productivity, work days and team conflict.

 – Practical stress management tools you can start using right away – Help with developing your own or team’s self-care action plan – Access to my private Facebook discussion group for ongoing community support and resource sharing